ibrahimcesar/react-lite-youtube-embed/README.md

 ## 🔒 2.0.0 Privacy by Default

-The biggest change is, from 2.0.0 this component is privacy by default.
+The biggest change is, from 2.0.0 this component is private by default.
 Meaning that will not preconnect with the ad network from Google and connect to YouTube via the Privacy-Enhanced Mode using https://www.youtube-nocookie.com.

 ## 🚀 Install